DRok17/RetroBuilder/README.md

 Shout outs:

-SayianPrinceVegeta for the inspiration and helping shape EasyVPK.
+SayianPrinceVegeta for the inspiration and helping shape Simple VPK.

 u/W00lfwang for detailing this method.